UTSCCSCC01/finalprojects22-cyclist/doc/sprint3/sprint3.md

     box)
   - CYC-146: (fixed) daily log doesn't display tasks on that day
   - CYC-173: backend - throw error if password is too weak

 - CYC-152: notification before start / end date of a task
+  - CYC-182	frontend - send notification at dueTime
+  - CYC-183	frontend - send system notification
+  - CYC-184	frontend - request permission to send system notifications if the app has not yet been granted permission
 ## Team Capacity

 62 hours